mosra/magnum-bindings/doc/python/magnum.trade.rst

 .. py:function:: magnum.trade.AbstractSceneConverter.set_mesh_attribute_name
     :raise AssertionError: If no conversion is in progress
     :raise AssertionError: If :p:`attribute` is not custom

+.. py:function:: magnum.trade.AbstractSceneConverter.set_default_scene
+    :raise AssertionError: If no conversion is in progress
+    :raise AssertionError: If :p:`id` is negative or not less than :ref:`scene_count`

+.. py:function:: magnum.trade.AbstractSceneConverter.set_scene_field_name
+    :raise AssertionError: If no conversion is in progress
+    :raise AssertionError: If :p:`field` is not custom

 .. py:function:: magnum.trade.AbstractSceneConverter.add_importer_contents
     :raise AssertionError: If no conversion is in progress